-Differential Characterization of Air Pollutant Emissions and Associated Toxicity from Common Agricultural Practices in the San Joaquin Valley
+Differential Characterization of Air Pollutant Emissions & Associated Toxicity from Common Agricultural Practices

 This project aims to improve farmworker health with a focus on air quality.
-Particulate matter emissions related to agricultural practices differ in physical and chemical composition, resulting in differential toxicological responses among farmworkers, including by gender.
+Air pollution (particulate matter emissions) from agricultural practices differs in physical and chemical composition, which determines its toxicity and resulting health effects.

 Reducing Toxin Exposure for Workers in Western Agriculture: Development of Sustainable Alternatives to Soil Fumigation